COmbinatorial PEptide POoling Design for TCR specificity

 title = {copepodTCR: Identification of Antigen-Specific T Cell Receptors with combinatorial peptide pooling},

-author = {Kovaleva, Vasilisa A and Pattinson, David J and Barton, Carl and Chapin, Sarah R and Minerva, Anastasia A and Richards, Katherine A and Sant, Andrea J and Thomas, Paul G and Pogorelyy, Mikhail V and Meyer, Hannah V},
+author = {Kovaleva, Vasilisa A and Pattinson, David J and He, Guanchen and Barton, Carl and Chapin, Sarah R and Minervina, Anastasia A and Huang, Qin and Thomas, Paul G and Pogorelyy, Mikhail V and Meyer, Hannah V},

 year = 2023,